We're excited to receive your application!

 Application Requirements

-Click on each accordion section below to see additional information and guidance.
+Click each section below to see more details and guidance.

-The academic statement of purpose is your chance to articulate the research you’d like to do and to explain how you see our program helping you achieve your intellectual goals.
+The academic statement of purpose (up to 1,000 words) is your chance to articulate the research you’d like to do and to explain how you see our program helping you achieve your intellectual goals.
 This statement should describe the substantive questions you are interested in.
 It should also indicate your intellectual interests and any training you have received that you believe has prepared you for our program.
 We encourage you to familiarize yourself with the research interests of our faculty.
 Mentioning specific faculty members who match your research interests will strengthen your statement.
-If any of your research interests relate to important social issues including (but not limited to) diversity, inclusion, access, and equity, you should mention them in this statement.
-Academic statements of purpose should be no more than 1000 words.

-Three strong letters of recommendation incorporating details of the applicant's educational and research background are preferred over generalizations about the applicant.
+Three strong letters of recommendation incorporating details of the applicant's educational and research background are preferred over-generalizations about the applicant.
 Letters should be from people who are likely to comment on your academic aptitude and research abilities.
-Recommenders have until December 15 to upload their letter to your application.
-If the letter writer has any issues uploading their letter to the application, please have them contact jca36 [at] cornell.edu (Joanna )directly.
+Recommenders have until December 1 to upload their letter to your application.
+If your recommender has trouble submitting their letter, please reference the Graduate School's FAQ for troubleshooting tips.
+Our field does not accept letters through Interfolio.

 Applicants are required to submit a form of scholarly writing such as a sample essay, article, or book chapter that they have written (solo or first-author only).
 The maximum length is 30 pages (including the bibliography).
 Complete theses or longer works are not acceptable forms of writing for this application.

 Applicants are required to upload unofficial transcripts from all colleges and universities attended.
+If you are currently enrolled in a program, include an in-progress transcript and update it through the checklist after your fall grades are available.
 If transcripts are in a foreign language, please submit only the English-translated version.
 Please do not send this directly to the University; hardcopy official transcripts are required only upon matriculation.

 The Graduate School has a useful reference page for what is best to include in this document.